Grey Corries – Spean Bridge to Glen Nevis

 Check out our Best Mountain Weather Forecast?

-Grey Corries – Spean Bridge to Glen Nevis Route Map and GPX Download
+Grey Corries – Spean Bridge to Glen Nevis Ordnance Survey Map and GPX File Download

 The Grey Corries form an impressive ridge between the Aonachs and the Easains and are usually tackled as a circular route from Spean Bridge.
 While this may be a more practical approach to the Grey Corries, it’s inelegant as you either miss out the final summit of Sgurr Choinnich Mor (Sgurr Choinnich Beag is just a Munro Top) or add it as a dog leg and a painful reascent of Stob Coire Easain needed to regain the descent route.
 This linear option is much more satisfying, and at 42km is an ideal 2 day route.
 Walk in the first day to Lairig Bothy or perhaps get Stob Ban out of the way and camp in the bealach as we did.
 You’ve nothing but unadulterated ridge walking pleasure to follow on the second (not counting the walk out via Glen Nevis, but let’s not mention that just yet, ok).